Zero sound and higher-form symmetries in compressible holographic phases: Introduction and summary of results

 {}There are key differences between zero and non-zero density states.
 Firstly, the velocity of the propagating mode is now universal: $v_\inc^2=c_{IR}^2/(d-\theta)$.
 Accounting for the effective dimensionality $d_{\text{eff}}=d-\theta$ of our states, this is analogous to the velocity of second sound in a superfluid, which takes the universal value $v_\inc^2=1/d$ at low temperatures.
 This reflects the fact that this subsector of the effective theory is approximately described by a superfluid Goldstone-like action in this regime of energy scales.

 {}Secondly, the static susceptibility of the $0$-form current $\chi_{J_\inc J_\inc}\sim T^{d+1-\theta}$ now vanishes at zero temperature.
 Equivalently, the static susceptibility of the $(d-1)$-form charge $\chi_{KK}$ diverges at low temperature as $T^{\theta-(d+1)}$.
 This is also in stark contrast with superfluids, where the superfluid density $\sim \chi_{KK}$ is non-vanishing at zero temperature.
 This important difference is rooted in the linearized constitutive relation for the higher-form current, which reads $(\star K)^t=\delta\mu-(\mu/T) \delta T$ in our case, while $(\star K)^t=\delta \mu$ for a superfluid \cite{Delacretaz:2019brr}.
-The divergent susceptibility of the $(d-1)$-form charge constitutes an example of critical drag \cite{Else_2021,Else:2021dhh}: the emerging symmetry tends to produce a large $\sigma_{\inc}^{dc}$ due to the diverging relaxation time, while the diverging $(d-1)$-form susceptibility tends to produce a small $\sigma_{\inc}^{dc}$.
-The result of this is that $\sigma_{\inc}^{dc}\sim T^{d-\theta+2\Delta_A}$, which may vanish or diverge at low temperatures.
+The divergent susceptibility of the $(d-1)$-form charge constitutes an example of critical drag{, which has been recently argued in \cite{Else_2021,Else:2021dhh} to be relevant for strange metallic transport in high $T_c$ superconductors.} The emerging symmetry tends to produce a large $\sigma_{\inc}^{dc}$ due to the diverging relaxation time, while the diverging $(d-1)$-form susceptibility tends to produce a small $\sigma_{\inc}^{dc}$.
+The result of this is that $\sigma_{\inc}^{dc}\sim T^{d-\theta+2\Delta_A}$, which may vanish or diverge at low temperatures depending on whether $\theta-d<2\Delta_A<0$ or $2\Delta_A<\theta-d<0$.
 This is in contrast to the zero density case where the emergent symmetry is always correlated with a diverging dc conductivity.

-{}However, the most important difference from the zero density states, and from superfluids, is that the emergent propagating mode and associated approximate $(d-1)$-form conservation law do not survive at zero temperature.
-Instead, at zero temperature the infrared dynamics is dominated by the quantum critical degrees of freedom associated to the near-horizon spacetime.
+{}However, the most important difference from the zero density states, and from superfluids, is that the emergent propagating mode does not survive at zero temperature.\footnote{We thank Dominic Else for discussions on the fate of the emergent higher-form symmetry at zero temperature.} Instead, at zero temperature the infrared dynamics is dominated by the quantum critical degrees of freedom associated to the near-horizon spacetime.
 This is consistent with the absence of a delta function contribution in the $T=0$ optical conductivity \cite{Davison:2018ofp,Davison:2018nxm}

 and we present evidence that the low energy response function of the $0$-form charge density at $T=0$ is characterized by branch points at $\omega=\pm c_{IR}k$.